HaifengSun7/meeting-system/phase2/Readme.txt

 WELCOME TO THE CONFERENCE SYSTEM PROGRAM OF GROUP_0229!

 - Group Members: Shaohong Chen, Dechen Han, Ruimin Mao, You Peng, Haifeng Sun, Wei Tao, Haoyang Wang, Jinyang Zhao
-- We have demonstrated the working program on Dec.10,2020, to our TA Andrew Chow, during the last weekly meeting.

 -Here is the guide to set up all required additional jdks.
     1, Go to https://github.com/xerial/sqlite-jdbc , Download the jar file of sqlite-jdbc.
-        (We also have a copy of that file in <phase2\Additional files> folder) 2, Put the jdk file into the folder where all other jdks are located.
+    2, Put the jdk file into the folder where all other jdks are located.
         - This location can be found in File -> Project Settings -> SDKs.
         - Make sure the jre file is in the same folder as all other jres.